 HIPAA, or the Health Insurance Portability and Accountability Act, was enacted in 1996 to ensure that patients’ medical records remained private and accessible only to the patient and the required healthcare professionals.
 Failure to comply with HIPAA can result in steep fines and even criminal penalties.
 The minimum penalty for non-compliance due to willful neglect–if it is corrected–is $10,000 for each violation and up to $250,000 per year.
 However, the maximum penalty is $50,000 for each violation, and up to $1.5 million in a year.
 Even if HIPAA regulations are violated out of ignotance, the maximum fines can reach $1.5 million.
 And what counts as non-compliance?
-The list includes lost and stolen devices, hacking, lack of training, third party disclosure, and employee dishonesty.
+The list of Top HIPAA Violations includes lost and stolen devices, hacking, lack of training, third party disclosure, and employee dishonesty.

 Lost and Stolen Devices